anconet/notes/docker.md

 # Test the Install
 sudo docker run hello-world

+# Access the prompt in docker
-sudo docker run -it ubuntu bash
+sudo docker exec -it ubuntu bash

 # Messing with Containers and Images
 sudo docker images